 Enterprise: $59.90 per user/month

-This CRM's functionalities revolve around the visual sales pipeline.
+This simple CRM's functionalities revolve around the visual sales pipeline.
 It makes deal management easy by providing a visual representation of progress, ownership, and communication.
+The smart contact management creates a centralized database of all customer data.

 In addition, Pipedrive's Live Chat complements the sales pipeline by facilitating communication with leads, clients, and prospects.
 This programmable chatbot can automatically respond to messages and answer questions intelligently.

-Like many highly-rated CRMs, Pipedrive provides workflow automation features that allow you to execute complex actions based on dynamic triggers and conditions.
+Like many top CRM softwares, Pipedrive provides workflow automation features that allow you to execute complex actions based on dynamic triggers and conditions.
 Pipedrive goes a step further with its AI-powered sales mentor, which acts like a sales assistant providing relevant data and tips to optimize workflows.

 The Insights tool helps you efficiently use your customers' data to grow your business and increase profits.
 It helps you forecast revenue and measure KPIs.

-All in all, Pipedrive is among the highest-rated CRMs on review platforms like G2, Trustpilot, and Capterra.
+All in all, Pipedrive is among the highest-rated small business CRM solutions on review platforms like G2, Trustpilot, and Capterra.
 It receives special praise for affordability.
 Many customers have stated that Pipedrive is one of the easiest CRMs to use and customize.

 Free plan: No; Trial: 7 days